mwine81/PRA_REPORT/readme.md

     - hospital.ipynb
 ### Product Universe Stats

+- [x] How many unique products in database
+    - analysis_all_drugs.ipynb
-- [ ] How many unique products in database, how many products per hospital on average (min, max, median, std of products per hospital)
+- [x] How many products per hospital on average (min, max, median, std of products per hospital)
+    - hospitals.ipynb
 - [ ] Break out universe of products into GPI-4 categories.
 Identify what categories are most represented by what we have vs. least.
 What percentage of each GPI-4 category total universe do we have pricing for (if there are 14 unique GPI values in a given GPI-4 (making it up) and we only have 2 we’d say for that one we have coverage of 2/14).
 - [ ] Break out product coverage into 340B hospitals vs. none (are there appreciable differences in the products we see pricing for based upon 340B stats – thinking of like cancer drugs)
 - [ ] For pricing universe information